htng18/Miscellaneous/README.md

 # Miscellaneous
-This contains the different programs to accomplish different tasks.
+This contains the codes to accomplish different tasks.